 Patients will see the results of Zoom teeth whitening immediately after the procedure.
 The average bleaching results can last anywhere from six months to three years.

-Like other teeth whitening procedures, Zoom teeth whitening is considered a cosmetic procedure, and thus, is not covered by dental insurance.
+Like other teeth whitening procedures, Zoom teeth whitening is considered a cosmetic procedure.
+Thus, it is not covered by dental insurance.

-For patients who can’t afford the entire cost of Zoom teeth whitening, there are other options available.
+There are other options available for patients who cannot afford the entire cost of Zoom teeth whitening.

-Some dental offices offer payment plans, so you don't have to pay for the entire cost of the treatment upfront.
+Some dental offices offer payment plans.
+This means you do not have to pay for the entire cost of the treatment up front.

 Financing options may also be an option to pay for in-office teeth whitening, such as CareCredit.